-Nurse navigator and social worker: A nurse navigator and a licensed clinical social worker will be part of your cancer care team.
-Together, they will make sure that you have the resources and support that you need throughout your treatment.
+Nurse navigator: Nurse navigators are an integral part of your cancer care team, making sure you have the resources and support you need throughout your treatment.

 Wigs from the ACS: Patients can visit our private wig room where they can be fitted with an appropriate wig or hat.
 Wigs are supplied by the American Cancer Society.
 The wig room is within the Health Resource Center, just inside St. Peter’s East Entrance near Radiation Oncology.

 Chaplain and spiritual services: Chaplain Kimberly Pepper is a board-certified chaplain who provides pastoral services to patients and their families of all faiths.
 Chaplain Kim is available for private pastoral sessions in patients’ rooms.